wsec/basaam0.github.io/getting_started.md

 For the daring, install Linux directly to your disk.
 You can replace your previous operating system, or partition a dual boot configuration.
 Don't hesitate to [contact me](mailto:twlinux86@gmail.com) for more help.

+If you really don't want to risk your own machine, Canonical is kind enough to provide Ubuntu containers for demonstration. <https://linuxcontainers.org/lxd/try-it/>

 # Distro Recommendations

 [**Solus.** https://solus-project.com/](https://solus-project.com/)